narikenabilli/Winfield/README.txt

 There are 6 styles to choose from.

 <strong>Pullquotes</strong>
-The pullquotes are added as a class to the existing blockquote which makes for ease of use.
-There are 2 available pullquotes, right-aligned and left-aligned.
+Pullquotes are added to posts or pages by assigning a div class to the text you want to quote.
+Their are 2 options you can use, left-aligned and right-aligned.

 For example, to use a left-aligned pullquote do this ...
-&lt;blockquote class="pullquote-left"&gt;This is a left-aligned pullquote.&lt;/blockquote&gt;
+&lt;div class="pullquote-left"&gt;This is a left-aligned pullquote.&lt;/div&gt;

 and to use a right-aligned pullquote do this ...
-&lt;blockquote class="pullquote-right"&gt;This is a right-aligned pullquote.&lt;/blockquote&gt;
+&lt;div class="pullquote-right"&gt;This is a right-aligned pullquote.&lt;/div&gt;

+In previous versions of this theme I added the pullquotes as a class to the blockquote but have now changed that for a couple of reasons:
+1. This method avoids any potential conflicts with blockquotes.
+2. The CSS is cleaner.
+At least I think so.

 <strong>Genesis Box</strong>
 The Genesis Box is disabled by default.
 To enable it, open Winfield's <code>functions.php</code> file and uncomment the function.
 Specifically, look for this ...